Types of Small Camera Mounts | C-Mounts, CS-Mounts, M12 Mounts

-What is the difference between C mount and CS mount lens?
+What is the difference between C and CS lens?

-One of the first questions inevitably asked when people begin purchasing camera hardware is a variant of the following:
+One of the first questions inevitably asked when designing vision systems is a variant of the following:

-- Will my CS Mount Lens work with my C Mount Camera?
+- Will my CS Mount Lens work with my C Camera Mount?

-- Will my C Mount Lens work with my CS Mount Camera?
+- Will my C Mount Lens work with my CS Camera Mount?

 - What is the difference between a S Mount lens and a M12 lens?

 If you've asked one of these questions, have run into an incompatibility, or just want to learn, you've found the right page!
-We've found that there are few easy-to-find simple answers to this frequently asked question and put together this brief summary.
+We've found that there are few simple answers to this frequently asked question and put together this brief summary.
 We can also help you check the compatibility of our lenses with your camera.

 A Machine Vision Camera and CMOS/CCTV Lens Compatibility Table

-Matching a lens type with mount type can be down-right frustrating if you've purchased a lens and discovered that it cannot focus on your camera.
-If you are running into this problem, you're likely not alone!
-We've put together the compatibility matrix below to help you determine if you accidentally chose an incompatible type.
+Matching a lens type with mount type can be frustrating if you've purchased a lens and discovered that it cannot focus on your camera.
+If you are running into this problem, you're not alone!
+Check this lens mount compatibility chart to help you determine if you accidentally chose an incompatible lens for your camera.